 - Might you have become involved in the development or monitoring of questionable “enhanced interrogation” techniques if you were asked to do so by the government?
 Remember the context: the time is just after the 9/11 attacks (though it did continue for years afterward) when there was a great deal of fear and uncertainty over what terrorists might do next.

-- What do the results of the Milgram and Zimbardo studies suggest about your answer to the above question?
+- What do the results of the Milgram studies suggest about your answer to the above question?

 - If it is found that the APA altered its ethical code in order to allow psychologists to become involved in these questionable interrogations, what should the APA do next to rectify the situation?